webmaster-exit-1/nmap-nse-scripts-cheat-sheet/README.md

-# nmap-nse-scripts-cheatsheet
+# NMAP NSE SCRIPTS CHEAT SHEET
-An NMap NSE Cheatsheet To show the correct usage Per NSE script that ships with NMap
+An NMap NSE Scripts Cheat Sheet to show the correct usage per nse script that ships with the Official NMap software.